 flow hedging reserve.
 The gain or loss relating to the

-ineffective portion is recognized immediately in profit
+ineffective portion is recognised immediately in profit

 or loss.

-Amounts previously recognized in other
+Amounts previously recognised in other

 comprehensive income and accumulated in equity